-Lean business planning isn’t a long boring formal document, daunting to do, required for some business plan event.
-It’s not a document, it’s a plan.
+A lean business plan process is not a long boring formal document.
+It is not the traditional document, daunting to do, required for some business plan event.
+It’s not a document, it’s the first step in the process.
 It’s what’s going to happen, when, and who’s responsible.
 And how much money out, how much in.
+And how it will be tracked, reviewed, and revised.
+It’s planning, not just a plan.

 You start with a lean business plan, just big enough to steer the business, to meet the need.
 It’s about results.
 It’s about managing a business.
 Accountability.
 Metrics.
 Priorities.
 It starts simply and grows organically.
 It gets reviewed and revised regularly.
 The first plan is step one in a planning process that includes the plan-run-review-revise cycle and goes on as long as the business does.